jclerc/bankin-scraper/README.md

 Per default, it will use 32 tabs.

 To better understand how it works, take a look at these files:
-- `src/index.js` main logic, browser management and recursive system
+- `src/index.js` main logic, browser management and recursive system _(94 lines of code)_
-- `src/scraper/index.js` scraper class, handle one tab at a time
+- `src/scraper/index.js` scraper class, handle one tab at a time _(27 lines of code)_
-- `src/scraper/navigate.js` navigate to an url and wait for transactions to be in DOM
+- `src/scraper/navigate.js` navigate to an url and wait for transactions to be in DOM _(17 lines of code)_
-- `src/scraper/extract.js` extract the list of transactions from the DOM
+- `src/scraper/extract.js` extract the list of transactions from the DOM _(32 lines of code)_
+Note: the code complies to airbnb style guide, and is validated using `yarn lint`.

 ## How many tabs to use?

 Pretty obviously, the more tabs are used, the faster data is fetched, but more memory is needed.
-Here is some measures:
+Here is some measures (with a bad but constant network):

 | tabs            | 1      | 2      | 4      | 8      | 16     | 32     | 64      |
 |-----------------|--------|--------|--------|--------|--------|--------|---------|